 Car Controls Lesson – The Foot Controls

-Three pedals are controlled by the feet.
+There are three pedals for you to control with your feet.
 They are from right to left, A, B, and C – accelerator, brake and clutch.
 We will start the car controls lesson with the accelerator.

 Use your right foot to control the accelerator; it’s a very light and sensitive pedal which should always be used smoothly and evenly.
 You don’t need much pressure to move it.

 The function of the accelerator is to control the amount of power going to the engine.
 When the engine is running, a mixture of air and fuel is fed to it, which is ignited by a spark to create a small explosion.
 From this little explosion comes a gas which drives a cylinder to power the engine.
 That’s why I’m going to refer to it as the gas pedal from now on.
 The further down you press the gas pedal the more power the engine has, and vice versa.
 Take your foot off the pedal to reduce the power and to allow the car to slow down.

 The footbrake, the middle of the three pedals, is also operated by your right foot.
 When you press the brake, red lights show at the back of the car to warn other people that you’re slowing down or stopping.

 The harder you press the pedal, the faster the car will lose speed; but the pressure you use should always be smooth and progressive.
 You should use light pressure at first and then gradually increase this until the car has almost stopped; at this point you can relax the pressure.
 The footbrake has a spongy feel.
 When taking your foot from the gas pedal to use the brake, you need not lift up your whole foot.
 The best way is to place your heel between both pedals and use that as a pivot if you can.